Underwhelming U.S. team slumps into Women's World Cup knockout game against familiar foe

 The United States looks nothing like the team that won the 2015 and 2019 titles.
 That American team pounced early on its opponents won all of its seven matches in 2019.

-This year, the Americans have just four goals and coach Vlatko Andonovski is integrated 14 newcomers making their World Cup debuts.
+This year, the Americans have just four goals and coach Vlatko Andonovski is integrating 14 newcomers making their World Cup debuts.

 Sweden has won all of its group matches at this World Cup and has outscored opponents 9-1.
 The team capped the opening stage with a 2-0 victory over Argentina on Wednesday.